Fireworks Over The Detroit River

 Fireworks at The Cascades | Jackson

-This man-made waterfall is one of the most popular attractions and stands out when it’s illuminated by colorful fireworks the evening before the 4th.
+This man-made waterfall is one of the most popular attractions and stands out when it’s illuminated by colorful fireworks the evening before the 4th after some live music.

-Greenfield Village is a great Michigan landmark to visit any time of year, but its Salute to America every summer is really something to see.
+Greenfield Village is a great Michigan landmark to visit any time of year, but Salute to America turns it into a full evening celebration.

-At dusk, the Detroit Symphony Orchestra takes center stage for a performance.
-The evening ends with all the trappings of a celebration — cannon fire, fireworks, and playing the 1812 Overture.
+Before dusk, the Detroit Symphony Orchestra takes center stage for a performance.
+The evening features all the trappings of a memorable celebration — the 1812 Overture, cannon fire, and a celebratory fireworks finale.
 Can it get any better?

 Greenfield Village Fireworks - Dearborn, Michigan - Fireworks Displays